DJWoodZ/Satisfactory-Discord-Bot/README.md

 You can either run this project directly on a host machine, or you can run it in a docker container.
 If you are going to be running it directly, the dependencies will need to be installed.

-You can either run this project directly on a host machine, or you can run it in a docker container.
-If you are going to be running it directly, the dependencies will need to be installed.

 ### Running directly on host machine

 You need [git](https://git-scm.com/) and [Node.js](https://nodejs.org/) to be installed, then you must clone this repository and install the dependencies: